KevinThompson96/Active-Directory-Lab/README.md

 ## Resetting a Password:

 In this fictional scenario, one of our users Michell Bailey comes back to work after taking two weeks off for a vacation and can’t remember what his password is.
-After multiple failed logins, he contacts the IT team (myself) and asks for a password reset.
+After multiple failed logins, he contacts the IT team and asks for a password reset.
 In Active Directory Users and Computers, under the _USERS OU, I find Michell Bailey’s account, right click, and select reset password.
 I use the temporary new password of “Summer2026” and make sure “User must change password at next logon” is checked.

 ![Resetting password](Screenshots/Resetting-mbailey-Password.png)